 Dual band radars have been developed to reduce the gap between standardization of naval-based air and missile defense radiolocation system and technology.
 The dual band technology has created a high demand in the market as U.S. planned replace all the ships with the dual band radars which will be replacing the existing geo-tracking systems.

 Israel, a leader in producing military defense technologies in the world, did successful test of its arrow 3 anti-missile system.
 This version of arrow can destroy missiles at higher altitudes 100km and away.
-Israel influences the global air and missile defense radar market to a great extent as there are hundreds of industries in Israel which are directly or indirectly related to the defense sector.
+Israel influences the global market to a great extent as there are hundreds of industries in Israel which are directly or indirectly related to the defense sector.
 Israel has a good industry trend where the government and industries go hand in hand.

-Based on regions, the AMDR market can be segmented as Central & South America, North America, Middle East & Africa, Asia pacific and Europe.
+Based on regions, the Air & Missile Defense Radar market can be segmented as Central & South America, North America, Middle East & Africa, Asia Pacific and Europe.
 Major countries in the industry are Israel, India, China, Turkey, Germany, Russia, France, UK, UAE, Australia, South Korea, U.S., Canada, Saudi Arabia and Brazil.
 The U.S., Russia and Israel constitute the major Air & Missile Defense Radar manufacturing hubs.
 The market is segmented based on usage and working platforms of these systems and based on regions.
 Products are differentiated into three sectors as ship-based defense, land-based defense and air-based surveillance & defense radar systems.

-Your personal and confidential information is safe and secure.
+Your transaction & personal information is safe and secure.